 Ninja is a manufacturer that makes home appliances like blenders and ovens.
 Generally, their blenders have impressive build quality, and although they're mostly plastic, they feel solid and durable.
 Most of their jars, lids, and blade assemblies can go right into the dishwasher for an easy clean.
 Some of their blenders include a couple of unique attachments and accessories, like a food processor or a micro-juicer.
 However, most can't hot blend, which is disappointing if you want to puree soup.

 The Ninja Foodi Power Blender Ultimate System is the best Ninja blender we've tested.
-The main reason to consider this pricier option is if you're interested in a full-size blender that can also act as a food processor.
-Aside from a large capacity pitcher, it comes with a 'Smoothie Βowl Maker' that makes it well-suited for processing thick mixtures and tough ingredients like nuts.
-There's a personal jar with a to-go lid; it makes a very silky puree of fibrous ingredients, making it a great choice for smoothies, even if your recipe includes leafy greens or seeds.
+The main reason to consider this pricier option is if you're interested in a full-size blender that can also work as a food processor.
+Aside from a large-capacity pitcher, it comes with a 'Smoothie Βowl Maker' jar that makes quick work of tough blends like nut butter.
+There's also a personal jar included with a matching resealable lid.
+This smaller jar is great for smoothies since even stubborn elements like fruit skin and leafy greens are smoothly blended.
 As part of the 'Foodi' line of blenders, it also comes with a dough blade that you can use to form dough in the main jar.
 There are blades for slicing, chopping, and grating ingredients like vegetables or cheese.
 It comes with a second lid for the main jar with a food chute, similar to a conventional food processor.

 The Ninja Mega Kitchen System ΒL770 is the best mid-range full-size blender we've tested.
-This blender/food processor combo is a good alternative to the Ninja Foodi Power Blender Ultimate System if you're looking to spend a bit less.
-While it doesn't come with a 'Smoothie Bowl Maker' or a grating blade, it includes a food processing bowl with a 64-ounce capacity, along with chopping and dough blades.
-It's also one of the best Ninja blenders for smoothies, thanks to the two personal jars that make silky blends with fibrous ingredients like kale.
+This blender/food processor combo is a good alternative to the Ninja Foodi Power Blender Ultimate System if you want some of the same features for less.
+While it doesn't come with a 'Smoothie Bowl Maker' or a grating blade, you get a food processing bowl with a 64-ounce capacity.
+There's a chopping blade for slicing vegetables like onions and a dough blade to help form bread or cookie dough.
+It's also one of the best Ninja blenders for smoothies, thanks to the two personal jars that make extremely well-blended smoothies with no leafy bits of kale or unprocessed raspberry seeds left over.

-Aside from single-serve smoothies and food processing jobs like slicing onions, it's also great for processing big batches of fibrous ingredients in its main pitcher, meaning it can make smooth broccoli soup or a big batch of green smoothies.
-However, since it also doesn't come with a 'Smoothie Bowl Maker' intended for thick mixtures, you have to use the 72-ounce main pitcher for thicker recipes like nut butter or hummus.
+It can also make a well-blended soup or sauce in its main jar, although it won't produce as smooth a blend with big batches of ingredients as the Ninja Foodi Cold & Ηot Βlender even after several minutes of blending.
+Since it also doesn't come with a 'Smoothie Bowl Maker', you have to use the 72-ounce main pitcher for thicker recipes like nut butter or hummus.
 It's not that easy of a process since you need to stop the blender several times and remove the lid to stir the ingredients.

 Ninja produces a few full-size and personal blenders that excel at making silky smoothies.
 Most models tend to offer additional jars that are smaller, so you can easily take them on the go.
 Some of them also have unique attachments like a dough blade or a micro-juicer for more versatility, which sets them apart from most other blenders.
 However, they have limited speed settings, and most can't hot blend, which is a bit disappointing if you like to make purees or soups.